-Where manufacturing is heading has a far-reaching impact for those who work in sales.
-This post contains insight about factors that influence manufacturing, and therefore the sales sector.
+Where manufacturing is heading has a far-reaching impact on those who work in sales.
+This post contains insight into factors that influence manufacturing, and therefore the sales sector.
 Read about big-picture shifts that are likely to affect manufacturing (and therefore sales) such as the dropping price of natural gas, to garner clues about possible industry developments.
 Sales managers who know about upcoming trends will be poised to react quickly to market trends and demands.

 “Communication technology… will continue to bring together geographically disparate manufacturing expertise.
 Manufacturing will need to react to market trends more quickly as demand can now be developed nearly instantaneously through social and other media.”

 Keeping on top of larger economic factors can be helpful as you manage not only your sales team but also create sales forecast reports and plan for the coming month and year.

 If your team needs fast, easy access to tools that support their sales process, you may consider implementing a CPQ solution.

 Your team wants to be able to quickly access pricing changes and applicable discounts and get started down the road of creating an accurate, robust quote for customers.

 “Companies that have complex, detailed sales processes with a number of various possible combinations need CPQ software.
 Whether a company offers different product lines or updates its products and prices frequently, the sales team needs a solution that automatically incorporates changes, stays current and is easy to use, allowing them to seamlessly create updated forecasts.”